nejcKlanjscek/PAWaves/README.md

 - **RF output analysis**: The program computes normalized dB values for RF output power, efficiency, and implied harmonic impedances.

-- **Interactive waveform modeling**: The user inputs parameters like bias current (`Ibias`), signal current (`Isig`), and harmonic voltage components to visualize the effects on power and efficiency.
+- **Interactive waveform modeling**: The user inputs parameters like bias current (`IDC`), signal current (`I1`), and harmonic voltage components to visualize the effects on power and efficiency.
 For example, increasing or adjusting knee voltage (`Vknee`) allows users to study the impact of device knee characteristics on the waveforms.

 - **Harmonic exploration**: PAWaves allows exploration of second and third harmonic voltage conditions, simulating modes like Class F and Class J, with visual feedback via impedance plots to ensure voltage and current remain 90° apart to prevent negative resistance.